NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 The component would only trigger the init states delete pre-condition when the device named test is deleted.

 It is possible to add multiple monitors to a pre-condition by using the `ncs:all` or `ncs:any` extensions.
 Both extensions take one or multiple monitors as argument.
 A pre-condition using the `ncs:all` extension is satisfied if all monitors given as arguments evaluate to true.
 A pre-condition using the `ncs:any` extension is satisfied if at least one of the monitors given as argument evaluates to true.
-The following component uses the `ncs:all` and `ncs:any` extensions for its _self_ state's create and delete pre-condition, respectively:
+The following component uses the `ncs:all` and `ncs:any` extensions for its self state's create and delete pre-condition, respectively:

 ```
-          ncs:component "self" {
+          ncs:component "base-config" {
             ncs:state "init" {
               ncs:create {
                 ncs:pre-condition {